-Article 33

-Procedures for demand units within a demand facility or a closed distribution system connected at a voltage level above 1 000 V

-1. The operational notification procedure for a demand unit within a demand facility or a closed distribution system connected at a voltage level above 1 000 V shall comprise a DRUD.
-The relevant system operator, in coordination with the relevant TSO, shall specify the content required for the DRUD.
-The content of the DRUD shall require a statement of compliance which contains the information in Articles 36 to 47 for demand facilities and closed distribution systems, but the compliance requirements in Articles 36 to 47 for demand facilities and closed distribution systems can be simplified to a single operational notification stage as well as be reduced.
-The demand facility owner or CDSO shall provide the information required and submit it to the relevant system operator.
-Subsequent demand units with demand response shall provide separate DRUDs.

-2. Based on the DRUD, the relevant system operator shall issue a FON to the demand facility owner or CDSO.

 TITLE IV

 COMPLIANCE

 CHAPTER 1

 General provisions

 Article 34

 Responsibility of the demand facility owner, the distribution system operator and the closed distribution system operator

 1. Transmission-connected demand facility owners and DSOs shall ensure that their transmission-connected demand facilities, transmission-connected distribution facilities, or distribution systems comply with the requirements provided for in this Regulation.
 A demand facility owner or a CDSO providing demand response services to relevant system operators and relevant TSOs shall ensure that the demand unit complies with the requirements provided for in this Regulation.